adamzman/NodeRed_Niagara_Obix_Node/README.md

   - "lastYear (limit=1000)"
   - "unboundedQuery"

-  - **msg.historyQuery** - **Overrides Preset Query**, Used to specify what time period and how many records you want to read from a history...
+- **msg.historyQuery** - Used to specify what time period and how many records you want to read from a history...
   - Basic Query format `{"start": "2020-10-11T12:40:05-04:00", "end": "2020-10-14T12:40:05-04:00", "limit": "2"}`.
   - Start and end are the periods of reading data, and the limit is the number of records returned.
   - If there are more records than the limit allows, then it returns the number of records starting from the start time.

----

 ## Niagara Obix Variable Node
 Returns/Writes points to the Niagara using the obix protocol